Skip to content

 Prompting Guide

-Prompting requires understanding of techniques.
-Prompting enhances model performance.
+Prompting requires an understanding of techniques to enhance model performance.

-We created examples of 58 prompting techniques* using instructor.
+Here are examples of the 58 prompting techniques* using instructor.

 Prompting techniques are separated into the following categories: - Prompting Guide - Zero-Shot - Few-Shot - Thought Generation - Zero Shot - Few Shot - Ensembling - Self-Criticism - Decomposition